Course Syllabus

 "Applied mathematics should read like a good mystery, with an intriguing beginning, a clever but systematic middle, and a satisfying resolution at the end.
 Often, however, the resolution of one mystery opens up a whole new problem, and the process starts all over.
 For the applied mathematical scientist, there is the goal to explain or predict the behavior of some physical situation.
 One begins by constructing a mathematical model which captures the essential features of the problem without masking its content with overwhelming detail.
 Then comes the analysis of the model where every possible tool is tried, and some new tools developed, in order to understand the behavior of the models as thoroughly as possible.
 Finally, one must interpret and compare these results with real world facts.
 Sometimes this comparison is quite satisfactory, but most often one discovers that important features of the problem are not adequately accounted for, and the process begins again." - James P. Keener, Principles of Applied Mathematics.

-In fact, there is a host of tools that have been discovered over the last couple of centuries for solving problems in a variety of disciplines.
+In fact, there are many tools that have been discovered over the last couple of centuries for solving problems in a variety of disciplines.
 Many of these have come from the study of partial differential equations, but can also be developed outside of this field.
-Though there are many applications of the tools, we will look at this course as the beginning of a long process towards the understanding of some of the most fundamental tools in applied mathematics.
-We will only begin to sense the deep connections between many areas of mathematics, such as analysis, linear algebra, differential equations and modern algebra.
+We will look at this course as the beginning of a long process towards the understanding of some of the most fundamental tools in applied mathematics.
+We will begin to sense the deep connections between several areas of mathematics, such as real and complex analysis, linear algebra, differential equations, and modern algebra.

 2) How do we find the expansion coefficients, c?